 System members on other machines are notified that this machine’s members have left the cluster unexpectedly.

 - Determine which processes run on this machine.

 If a Geode locator runs here, start it first.
 Note: At least one locator must be running before you start any applications or cache servers.

 Start the applications and cache servers in the usual order.

 If you have to move a locator process to a different machine, the locator isn’t useful until you update the locators list in the

-gemfire.properties file and restart all the applications and cache servers in the distributed system.
+gemfire.properties file and restart all the applications and cache servers in the cluster.
 If other locators are running, however, you don’t have to restart the system immediately.
 For a list of the locators in use, check the locators property in one of the application

 The partitioned region initializes itself correctly regardless of the order in which the data stores rejoin.
 The applications and cache servers recreate their data automatically as they return to active work.

 If the partitioned region is configured for data redundancy, Geode may be able to handle a machine crash automatically with no data loss, depending on how many redundant copies there are and how many members have to be restarted.
 See also Recovery for Partitioned Regions.